← Back to Blog

 Margin

-Margin is the collateral required to open a leveraged position.
-With 100:1 leverage, margin is 1% of the position size.
-Understanding margin is crucial—trading on margin means you can lose more than your initial investment.
+Margin is the money you need to open a leveraged trade.
+With 100:1 leverage, margin is 1% of your position.
+But here's the catch: you can lose more than your margin.
+A 2% adverse move with 50:1 leverage doesn't just wipe your margin—it destroys your account.

 Spread